apache/buildstream-site/content/pages/known_issues.md

 ### BuildStream 1.2 known issue

+* BuildStream/buildstream#624 BuildStream fails to view logs with utf-8 characters
+  * Impact Description:
+    When inspecting a build log that contains a utf-8 character using the BuildStream UI, BuildStream may crash.

+  * Workaround:
+    View the logs manually by opening the relevant file in `$HOME/.cache/buildstream/logs`.

+* BuildStream/buildstream#622 `bst shell --build` will fail on only-pulled elements
+  * Impact Description:
+    BuildStream will fail to create a shell with the `--build` flag on an element that has only been pulled from a remote cache, and never been fetched locally.

+  * Workaround:
+    Manually fetch the sources for the element using `bst fetch --deps all <element>`.
+The `--deps all` flag is required since BuildStream will refuse to fetch sources for an element with an artifact.

 * BuildStream/buildstream#609 Cache server running out of space
   * Impact Description:
     This affects only cache servers.
 Administrators should be aware of